-- (d) Procedures for back-up control function testing and the training of personnel. - (4) As an option, the back-up control plan may include arrangements made with another Entity to provide the minimum back-up control functions in the event the QSE's primary functions are interrupted. - (5) For connectivity requirements for back-up sites, refer to Section 7, Telemetry and Communication.
+- (c) Procedures and responsibilities for maintaining basic voice communications capabilities with ERCOT; and - (d) Procedures for back-up control function testing and the training of personnel. - (4) As an option, the back-up control plan may include arrangements made with another Entity to provide the minimum back-up control functions in the event the QSE's primary functions are interrupted. - (5) For connectivity requirements for back-up sites, refer to Section 7, Telemetry and Communication.